-How to get rid of cockroaches – 5 expert-approved methods
+How to get rid of cockroaches naturally – 5 expert-approved methods

-According to Certified Entomologist and Technical Director at Braman Termite & Pest Elimination, Natasha Wright Board, the fight against cockroaches doesn’t need to involve harsh chemicals and toxins.
-Here are five organic methods that you can try instantly.
+According to certified entomologist and technical director at Braman Termite & Pest Elimination, Natasha Wright, the fight against cockroaches doesn’t need to involve harsh chemicals and toxins.
+Here are five organic methods that you can try.

-The Entomologist recommends mixing borax and sugar in a 3:1 ratio before spreading the homemade detergent in the spots where you have noticed them.
+The entomologist recommends mixing borax and sugar in a 3:1 ratio before spreading the homemade deterrent in the spots where you have noticed them.

 Peppermint oil is one of the most celebrated pest control deterrents on the market, so it is unsurprising that this remedy is effective in curing a cockroach infestation, too.

 ‘A peppermint oil spray can deter roaches in a non-toxic way and is safe to use around children,’ Natasha says.
-The expert suggests mixing 15 drops of peppermint oil with 10 ounces of water before spraying the formula around infested areas.
+The expert suggests mixing 15 drops of peppermint oil, available at Amazon, with 10 ounces of water before spraying the formula around infested areas.

-If you know how to clean an area rug or coffee stains from your favorite fabric, you may already know about the power of dish detergent.
+If you know how to clean an area rug or remove coffee stains from your favorite fabric, you may already know about the power of dish soap.
 However, it has its place in your battle against cockroaches too.

-Did you know you can use coffee grounds to clean furniture?
-And that coffee grounds are good for plants?
-Well, you can also use some residue from your coffee maker to deter these pests – but not in the way you might initially expect.
+You can also use some leftover grounds from your coffee maker to deter these pests – but not in the way you might initially expect.
 Cockroaches are attracted to the aroma of ground coffee – meaning it can create the perfect trap.

-‘Put the grounds in small paper cups and place those cups in water-filled jars, then place the jar against walls or baseboards where you’ve seen bugs,’ she instructs.
+‘First, put the grounds in small paper cups.
+Then, place those cups in water-filled jars, then place the jar against walls or baseboards where you’ve seen bugs,’ Natasha instructs.
 The scent will lure the pests into the trap where they are unable to escape, so you can dispose of the contents the following day.

 Now you know how to get rid of cockroaches (the natural way), only one question remains – which solution with you begin with?